atienosonia/dsc-project-a/README.md

 - The percentage gross income of foreign market is much higher than domestic market and so I would advise microsoft to invest in foreign markets due to high profitability index

-- Based on the trends from the previous years , microsoft should only enter the film industry market if they only are risk takers due to the fluctuating revenue income.# Phase 1 Project
+- Based on the trends from the previous years , microsoft should only enter the film industry market if they only are risk takers due to the fluctuating revenue.The flunctuating market revenue would translate to high accumulative returns .